Recent GM Recalls

 September 2018 GM Recall of 210,000 Chevrolet’s and Buick’s Over Faulty Brakes

 GM has issued a recall of more than 210,000 vehicles due to a soft, spongy brake pedal.
 Improperly chromed rear brake pistons are leading to gas to form in the hydraulic circuit.
 This issue can cause serious problems on the road, as drivers may be unable to properly assess brake times.
-The full list of vehicles affected can be found on the GM and NHTSA websites.
-GM will assess and correct the brake pedal for vehicle owners at GM dealerships.
+The full list of GM affected can be found on the GM and NHTSA websites.
+GM will assess and correct the brake pedal for GM owners at GM dealerships.